Esteban Cortázar

 Esteban Cortázar (born May 17, 1984) is a Colombian-American fashion designer.
 He grew up in Miami, Florida, and is one of the youngest designers to ever present at New York Fashion Week.

 Early life

 Cortázar was born on May 17, 1984, in Bogotá, Colombia, to Colombian painter Valentino Cortázar and British former jazz singer Dominique Vaughan.
-He is gay.

 His influence includes his own childhood which straddled continents, lifestyles, and subcultures.
 Cortázar stated that his work is an homage to his Colombian heritage.
 This is evident in the way he integrates Colombian symbols and iconography, such as the country's flag and emblems, into his designs.
 In interviews, he constantly references Colombia and its overseas communities, such as the one in Miami, Florida.
 At age 13, Esteban showed his fashion sketches to Todd Oldham, who became his mentor.

 In 2004, Cortázar graduated from Miami's Design and Architecture High School, where he studied fashion design.